 To get even more enveloping sound while watching your flat panel display, choose a pre-matched surround system (Home Theater in a Box or HTiB ).
 Pre-matched means the A/V receiver and the speakers are bundled together to create an all-in-one system.

 This design will give you up to a 7.1 audio setup with speakers optimally placed in your viewing environment.
 (The “seven” in 7.1 identifies the seven satellite speakers and the .1 identifies the single subwoofer speaker.)

 If you really want the best in audio quality, go for a full-blown surround sound system with separate components (A/V receiver, Blu-ray player and speakers all purchased separately).
 However, this type of system can be very large and space-consuming and requires extensive setup.
 A separate’s component system can also be very costly depending on the components you choose.

 Features to Look For…

 Pre-matched systems are usually compact in design and have a small footprint when placed in your viewing area.

-This type of system is idea for anyone who doesn’t have a lot of space for components and large speakers and who wish to have their A/V system keep a low profile within the viewing environment.
+This type of system is ideal for anyone who doesn’t have a lot of space for components and large speakers and who wish to have their A/V system keep a low profile within the viewing environment.

 If you don’t have a Blu-ray player or need a second player, choose a system with the Blu-ray player built into the receiver.
 If you don’t need an additional player, choose a surround system with a standalone receiver.
 To simplify your speaker connections choose a system with wireless rear surround speakers.